 #4 - Create engaging social content

 Your followers respond quite differently when your content is different.
-That's why it's essential to find the type that suits you the most.
+That's why it's essential to know how to start a blog or find the type that suits you the most.
 You also have to ensure that the content that you post is good before posting it.
 There shouldn't be any neutral reaction.
 If you think that the content you post is terrible, then don't post it.